marlonsecundo/readme-react/README.md

 # ⌨️ Root Import

-To import componets from another locations aways use the **src** root import!
+To import components from another locations aways use the **src** root import!

 Example: